 The overall facility has a brick veneer on load bearing masonry wall system, which displayed minor instances of deterioration, and is in fair Description: condition.
 The exterior masonry appears to have appropriately spaced and adequately caulked control joints in fair condition.
 Control joints are provided at lintel locations, at doors and windows, building corners, and wall offsets and are in fair condition.
 The school does have sufficient expansion joints, and they are in fair condition.
 Exterior walls in the overall facility are adequately insulated.
 Brick veneer masonry walls are cavity walls.
 Weep holes are provided in sufficient quantity (at 48" on center) below stone accents and above bricks, and are in fair condition.
 Weep holes are not rope type weeps; vents are not provided.
 The exterior masonry has not been cleaned and sealed in recent years, and shows no evidence of mortar deterioration.
-Efflorescence and mold were observed in several locations.
-Architectural exterior accent material consists of stone, which is in fair condition, with the exception of column covers in several locations, which should be replaced.
+No efflorescence was observed, however mold was noted in several locations.
+Graffiti was also noted in a couple locations.
+Architectural exterior accent material consist of stone, which is in good condition, with the exception of column covers in several locations, which should be replaced.
 Exterior building fenestration (including the skylight systems) in the overall facility represents 20% of the exterior surfaces.
 Interior corridor and demising walls are metal operable partition walls, do not project full height from floor to bottom of deck, and are in good condition.
 Interior masonry appears to have adequately spaced and caulked control joints in good condition.
 Interior soffits are of drywall and ACT type construction, and in good condition.
 The window sills are brick, and are in good condition.
 The exterior lintels are precast steel, and are in fair condition.
 There are no chimneys.
 Canopies over entrances are steel and masonry type construction, and are in fair condition.
 Exterior soffits are of suspended exterior gypsum board type construction, and in fair condition.
 There are several areas with minor damage that require repair of the gypsum board.
 The school is not equipped with a loading dock.